FortuneV13/harmony_node_stats/README.md

 # Node Stats

 ## vStats Alerts
-This is an automated script that will periodically ( every 30 mins ) send your node data to vStats for dashboard + alerts.
+- This is an automated script that will periodically ( every 30 mins ) send your node data to vStats for dashboard + alerts.
+- Each alert can be turned on and off on a node by node basis ( via .env ) or globally via /notifications on vStatsBot.

 <b>Dashboard:</b>
 - Shows your node stats on a single page.